LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

 .. sourcecode:: js

    const appName = "Get It Done";
-   appName = "Best TODO App Ever!";
+   appName = "Best TODO application Ever!";

-As we've seen with other examples--such as trying to declare a variable twice, using incorrect syntax, or failing to enclose strings in quotes--JavaScripts prevents undesired code from executing by throwing an error.
-In this case, the error is:
+**Output**

 ::

    TypeError: Assignment to constant variable.

+As we've seen with other examples--such as trying to declare a variable twice, using incorrect syntax, or failing to enclose strings in quotes--JavaScripts prevents undesired code from executing by throwing an error.

 Naming Variables
 ----------------